 In this short video, we outline three key steps to an inside sales process and this is part of a longer sales training webinar that we hosted on “How to Structure Your Inside Sales Process”.

 Three Sales Process Stages

 We believe there are three sales process stages that your reps can take a prospect through.

 The first stage is Initial Contact.
-This the first time that the inside salesperson and prospect speak or interact.
+This is the first time that the inside salesperson and prospect speak or interact.
 This may be a cold call in a lot of cases, but it could also be an email exchange.

 What is said in the initial contact is a whole other subject.
 But from an inside sales process, the key thing here is that the goal of this stage is not to sell the product – it is to close the prospect on moving to the next step in the sales process.

 There are some benefits to scheduling the appointment for another day as it will usually provide the salesperson more time and attention.
-But there are also some situations where it might make sense to just try to get to the appointment stage at the same time as a connecting with a prospect on a cold call.
+But there are also some situations where it might make sense to just try to get to the appointment stage at the same time as connecting with a prospect on a cold call.